Browse Nissan Xterra inventory in your area.

-The Nissan Xterra manages to maintain just enough daily-driving practicality to keep weekend warriors happy enough on the weekdays--provided they're not using it as a family vehicle.
-At the same time it's true to its tough look: With its high stance, big off-road tires, safari-style roof rack, skid plates, and straightforward SUV silhouette, the 2013 Xterra looks (and is) built for rugged trails, outdoor gear, and weekend-warrior utility.
+The Nissan Xterra isn't the perfect family vehicle, but it does manage to maintain just enough daily-driving practicality to keep weekend warriors happy enough on the weekdays.
+At the same time it's true to its tough look: with its big off-road tires, safari-style roof rack, high stance, skid plates and straightforward SUV silhouette, the 2013 Xterra looks (and is) built for outdoor gear, rugged trails, and weekend-warrior utility.

 While the Xterra's exterior never fails to overtly communicate its intent, from any angle, it's a mixed bag inside; while the Nissan Xterra looks rugged by most criteria, with tough upholstery, easy-to-clean cargo surfaces, extra storage spaces for gear, and tie-downs for gear, its instrument panel, shared with the Frontier pickup is past its prime design-wise.